SamTheMar/Strip_packing_problem/README.md

 ```
 where :
 - rotation can be only True or False
+    - default is False
 - ordering can be only True or False
+    - default is True
 - search_strategy can be only domw_deg, impact, input_order
+    - default is input_order
 - restart_strategy can be only luby, geometric, none
+    - default is luby

 ### LP
 In order to compute the LP solutions, you need to execute the following command from the root folder: